fraunhoferhhi/racpit/EUSIPCO2022/README.md

 ![Google's Soli Project](images/soli.gif)

-On the other hand, radar enables some interesting commercial applications, such as human activity and surveillance or hand gesture recognition, and it presents some advantages to cameras when it comes to privacy concerns and ill-posed optical scenarios, including through-wall and bad-lighting situations.
+On the other hand, radar sensors enable interesting [IoT applications](https://www.infineon.com/cms/en/product/sensor/radar-sensors/radar-sensors-for-iot/), such as human activity and surveillance or hand gesture recognition, and it presents some advantages to cameras when it comes to privacy concerns and ill-posed optical scenarios, including through-wall and bad-lighting situations.

-### Signal preprocessing
+#### Signal preprocessing

 Range and speed (also known as Doppler shift) of FMCW radar targets can be explored through so-called Range-Doppler maps, which convey information